 - Electronic creation of invoices -No handwritten or scanned invoices are received.

-- Standardized structure- Invoices should be structured to a format of XML or PDF/A-3.
+- Standardized structure- Structure invoices to a format of XML or PDF/A-3.

 - Inclusion of QR code per invoice – It should be printed with a QR code that would be immediately verified.